GitHub

 Failures get the detail they need.

-On success, build-brief prints one line.
-On failure, it extracts the failed tasks, compiler errors, and actionable diagnostics.
+Routine successes stay terse.
+On failure, build-brief extracts the failed tasks, compiler errors, and actionable diagnostics.

 terminal -- build-brief build (failure)